Are you finding it difficult to manage your maintenance and reliability resources? Do you feel like you cannot catch up on the work order backlog?

 - Sandbagging times on the work order – may overstate the backlog.

-Statement by the Ops Supt “The backlog is prioritized so we know what is important and we will do that first, no need to measure the size of the backlog!”
+Statement by the Ops Superintendent “The backlog is prioritized so we know what is important and we will do that first, no need to measure the size of it!”

-– if the backlog is large then it will take a long time to catch up and during this time most work orders become high priority due to the age in the backlog.
+– if the backlog is large then it will take a long time to catch up and during this time most work orders become high priority due to the age.
 This is what we at IDCON call “the circle of despair”.
 There is no time to do proactive work like prevention and condition monitoring, so the failures and equipment breakdowns keep growing and many work orders become high priorities and emergencies.

 “I’ve calculated my backlog and it’s too big, What can I do to fix it?”